RamaLingeswaraRao950/CRUD-Application/README.md

 4. Select Priority : Choose the priority level for the task from the dropdown menu (High Priority, Medium Priority, Low Priority).

-5. Add Task : Click the "ADD TASK" button to add the task to the appropriate priority category.
+5. Add Task : Click the "Add Task" button to add the task to the appropriate priority category.

 6. Toggle Status: Use the status toggle to mark the task as either "Completed" or "In Progress" for easy tracking.